decaporg/decap-cms/docs/architecture.md

 **selectEntries:** Selects all entries for a given collection.

-**getAsset:** Selects a single AssetProxy object for the given URI:
+**getAsset:** Selects a single AssetProxy object for the given URI.

 ## Value Objects:
 **AssetProxy:** AssetProxy is a Value Object that holds information regarding an asset file (such as an image, for example), whether it's persisted online or hold locally in cache.